top of page

 • link to your spirit wear store or uniform store

 Remember, the goal is to keep it short and sweet.
-Anything you don’t include can be added to your website so consider how critical each item is before adding it.
-If you are including any forms, consider adding them as QR codes or as separate pages so that people can consider those items separately from your overview packet.
+Anything you don’t include can be added to your website, so consider how critical each item is.
+If you include any forms, consider adding them as QR codes or as separate pages so people can consider those items separately from your overview packet.

-If you want to increase readership or follow up action, consider giving away SWAG that includes a link to your website.
-A sticker, magnet, lanyard or water bottle all serve as reminders to check out more details online.
+If you want to increase readership or follow-up action, consider giving away SWAG that includes a link to your website.
+A sticker, magnet, lanyard, or water bottle are reminders to check out more details online.

 Welcome Back Activity

-Most schools have some sort of back to school event and many PTAs/PTOs partner with the school on this event or offer their own social event.
-If you are able to partner with the school on back to school night, be sure to include a presentation about the PTA/PTO.
-It will be much of the same information you have shared in the packet but it is always helpful to share in person and multiple times!
+Most schools have some back-to-school events, and many PTAs/PTOs partner with the school on this event or offer their own social event.
+If you can partner with the school on back-to-school night, include a presentation about the PTA/PTO.
+It will be much of the same information you have shared in the packet, but it is always helpful to share in person and multiple times!
 Email us if you want a template.

-If you are doing a separate social event (or a social segment at the school’s back to school night), the biggest success always comes down to food.
-We all know that food brings people together, and that is true here.
-Whether you have the smell of fresh popcorn drawing people to an area, or a bring your own food picnic on the lawn, a morning coffee after drop off, or ice cream on the blacktop, any food event tends to be well attended.
-If your event is not during school hours, it is a nice touch to bring something for kids to do.
+The biggest success is food if you are doing a separate social event (or a social segment at the school’s back-to-school night).
+We all know that food brings people together, which is true here.
+Whether you smell fresh popcorn drawing people to an area, bring your own food picnic on the lawn, a morning coffee after drop off, or ice cream on the blacktop, any food event tends to be well attended.
+If your event is not during school hours, bringing something for kids to do is a nice touch.
 For younger kids, hula hoops and sidewalk chalk are a hit.
-For older kids, some sports balls, cards, and a jump rope can provide entertainment.
+Some sports balls, cards, and jump rope can entertain older kids.
 Finally, it can be fun to incorporate a photo backdrop at your social.
-You can create a general back to school one or one for each graduation year.
+You can create a general back-to-school one or one for each graduation year.
 The idea is something big enough that parents can take a picture with their kids in front.

 Outreach to New Families

 Although included in the above information, making an additional effort around new families goes a long way to creating a great school culture.
-This category would include families in the lowest grade at your school as well as any families who are new to your school across any grade.
-It is common to have a social event for just these families - a new family breakfast can be something pretty easy to plan and can include some teachers and school staff so that the families get to know each other, the PTA/PTO and the staff.
+This category would include families in the lowest grade at your school and any families new to your school across any grade.
+It is common to have a social event for just these families - a new family breakfast can be easy to plan and include some teachers and school staff so that the families get to know each other, the PTA/PTO, and the staff.

 Another great idea is to pair up each new family with an existing family - like a mentor/mentee program.
-If you don’t have families who have volunteered for this yet, rely on PTA/PTO board members.
-Have the existing family reach out to the new family and let them know they are available to answer any questions.
-You can encourage that they meet in person but that isn’t necessary for such a program to work.
-The benefit of this program is that the new family has this go-to person who can share the lingo with them, who can share more information about any programs or confusing communications.
+If you don’t have families volunteering for this, rely on PTA/PTO board members.
+Have the existing family reach out to the new family and let them know they can answer any questions.
+You can encourage them to meet in person, but that isn’t necessary for such a program to work.
+The benefit of this program is that the new family has this go-to person who can share the lingo with them and can share more information about any programs or confusing communications.

 Finally, consider a new family welcome packet.
-This packet would be less PTO/PTA focused and more school focused.
-It should include a campus map, a school FAQ and some suggestions for your local area.
-This may seem like a big lift to create but you can minimize the work by getting campus maps from the school office, getting a list of local suggestions from the local chamber of commerce, and asking your board to add questions and answers into a Google doc for the FAQ.
+This packet would be less PTO/PTA-focused and more school focused.
+It should include a campus map, a school FAQ and suggestions for your local area.
+This may seem like a big lift to create, but you can minimize the work by getting campus maps from the school office, a list of local suggestions from the local chamber of commerce, and asking your board to add questions and answers to a Google doc for the FAQ.

-Whether you do one, or all three, of the items above, we wish you an exciting and smooth return to school.
-If you want to hear more details about the above, check out our Multipurpose Room podcast episode on this topic.
+Whether you do one or all three items above, we wish you an exciting and smooth return to school.
+If you want more details about the above, check out our Multipurpose Room podcast episode on this topic.
 If you have other ideas, we would love to hear them.
 Reach out at info@k12clothing.com.

 Recent Posts